 BSM HS-S Treble-Booster

-It is also of interest to note that Ritchie Blackmore used a standard VOX AC-30 amp played on the "Machine Head" recording session.
 The HS-S Treble Booster is inserted between guitar and amplifier, not into the FX loop.
-The magical tone is achieved by the interaction between the guitar pickup, treble booster and amplifier.
-The unit is powered by a 9V battery with a current consumption of aprox.
-550 uA.
-The average output level is 6dBm, the maximum output voltage when the strings are struck really hard is 5V max.
+The magical tone is achieved by the interaction between the guitar pickup, Treble Booster and amplifier.
+The unit is powered by a 9V battery with a current consumption of approx. 750 uA with positive ground.
+The average output level is 5dBm, the maximum output voltage when the strings are struck really hard is 4V max.